n6ai/minze/docs/guide/components-registration.md

 :::

 ::: warning
-Your component class name has to be either in `PascalCase` or `camelCase` when using this registration method.
+Your component class name should be in `PascalCase` when using this registration method.
 :::

 **Example**